NiceNode/gitbook/docs/guides/add-node.md

 1. Copy a node package and service, respectively, like `ethereum` and `geth` under NodeSpecs and modify them

-2. In `src/library/nodeManager.ts` import and add the node package and all services like `ethererum` `geth` and other clients
+2. In `src/main/nodeLibraryManager.ts` import and add the node package and all services like `ethererum` `geth` and other clients

-3. Add the node package to `nodeOptions` list in `src/renderer/Presentational/AddNode/AddNode.tsx`
+3. Add the node package to `nodeOptions` list in `src/renderer/Presentational/AddNode/AddNode.tsx`.
+The `info` field is a short tagline (maximum character length of 150 or tbd)

 4. (optional) Add icons for the node package and service to `src/renderer/assets/images/nodeIcons/index.tsx` square, png, and around 512x512 ideally